mdn/content/files/en-us/learn_web_development/core/scripting/functions/index.md

 We recommend that you use arrow functions, as they can make your code shorter and more readable.
 To learn more, see the [section on arrow functions in the JavaScript guide](/en-US/docs/Web/JavaScript/Guide/Functions#arrow_functions), and our [reference page on arrow functions](/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).

 > [!NOTE]
 > There are some subtle differences between arrow functions and normal functions.
-They're outside the scope of this introductory guide and are unlikely to make a difference in the cases we've discussed here.
+They're outside the scope of this introductory tutorial and are unlikely to make a difference in the cases we've discussed here.
 To learn more, see the [arrow function reference documentation](/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).

 ### Arrow function live sample